Scan in and save lives with the NHS Covid-19 app

 To protect others, do not go to places like a GP surgery, pharmacy or hospital.

-Use the NHS111 website to find out what to do; only call 111 if you cannot get help online.
+Use the NHS website to find out what to do; only call 111 if you cannot get help online.

 Follow good hygiene practice